-- 6.30 AM pick up from your hotel and drive to Hai Phong – the sea port city (the best time to be away from the crazy traffic in Hanoi)
+- 6.30 AM pick up from your hotel and drive to Hai Phong – the sea port city

 - After 2 hours driving from Hanoi to Hai Phong, you take hydrofoil (speed boat) from Hai Phong to Cat Ba Island (45 minutes).

 - 11 AM welcome to get on board.
 The junk will cruise to take you to pass by the floating village.

 - Enjoy fresh seafood lunch on Lan Ha bay.

 - Keep cruising to the most scenic areas of the bay with hundreds of beautiful islands.

 - Continue cruising further to see the unique Halong bay.

 - Kayak some more through the narrow lagoons and tunnel caves called Hang Ca (The Bat cave).